nextbpmcloud/playground/README.md

 # playground
-A repository for testing concepts.
+A repository for finding / trying out concepts / solutions.

 Currenly, the main focus is about using Python backend(s) and Vue frontend(s):
 * Frontend to backend communication (using Web sockets / HTTP Long Polling, socket.io, ...)